UK weather: Met Office predicts how long rain will last before heatwave begins

 Strong winds, potentially reaching gale force, are anticipated in northern areas, while more moderate breezes are expected elsewhere.

-Temperatures will be around average for mid-summer, possibly slightly warmer in the south and cooler in the north.
+Temperatures will be around average for mid-summer for the initial days, possibly slightly warmer in the south and cooler in the north.
 These conditions are projected to continue, with the south and east likely to experience the driest weather, while the north and west may face heavier and more frequent rainfall and showers.

 However, there is also a possibility of showers and thunderstorms occurring in the south and east.
 Temperatures are expected to remain close to average, although wetter areas may feel cooler.

-Looking ahead to the second half of July, the forecast becomes more uncertain, the Met Office says.

-High pressure may become more dominant later in the month, potentially leading to fairer conditions, particularly in the south.
+Looking ahead to the second half of July, high pressure may become more dominant, potentially leading to fairer conditions, the forecaster says.
 However, rainfall, including heavy showers and thunderstorms, remains possible throughout the country.

-The likelihood of “above-average temperatures” is stronger during this period, increasing the possibility of heatwaves.
+The likelihood of “above-average temperatures” is stronger during this period, increasing the possibility of heatwaves, the Met Office said.

-At present there is no indication of exceptional heat during this timeframe.
+At present there is no indication of exceptional heat during this timeframe, the forecaster says, clarifying reports of multiple heatwaves hitting the UK.

-Meanwhile, this June is on track to become the hottest June on record in the UK since the records began in 1884.
+Meanwhile, this June is on track to become the hottest June on record in the UK since the records began in 1884, driven partly by worsening climate crisis and record-breaking temperatures globally.

 Despite the forecast showing a return to average temperatures in the coming days, June 2023 is expected to surpass the previous record set in 1940.
 The current second warmest June on record is from 1976.